Dasync/Dasync/README.md

 ## What is D·ASYNC?

+What if you don't need to write API controllers?
+How about you don't need to write message handlers?
+Imagine if you can just create services and completely skip non-functional boilerplate code for inter-service communication.

 You can think of D-ASYNC like EntityFramework but for inter-service communication and stateful workflows.
 Instead of focusing on domain entities and their mapping to data transfer objects, D-ASYNC framework targets domain commands, responses, queries, and events.
 The key feature of D-ASYNC framework is the ability to use C# language and .NET abstractions without a need to manually craft service clients or to define hierarchical state machines for persisted workflows.

 D-ASYNC engine uses a combination of conventional object proxies and an innovative technology that controls the execution of `async` methods, which are compiled into state machines.
 The capability to save state of underlying state machines allows a Cloud/Edge service platform to be message-oriented and event-driven, what works much better in a distributed system than a traditional synchronous communication mechanism.